urbyone/linuxlab/infra/part5/Part5.md

 #### Grant the Service Principal access to your Subscription
-Use the **appID** of the principal created above to create the identity
+Use the **appID** of the principal created above to create the role assignment

 ```sh
 az role assignment create --assignee <appID> --role Contributor --scope /subscriptions/${ARM_SUBSCRIPTION_ID}